TShea124/Simple_Blog_App/README.md

 ## Spec

 1. All Blog Posts are shown on the Home Page (Index) from the Blog Database, specifically the posts table.
-	a.
-User can Create a New Blog Post.
+	* User can Create a New Blog Post.
-	b.
-User can Read all Blog Posts on the Home Page.
+	* User can Read all Blog Posts on the Home Page.
-	c.
-User can Update a Previous Blog Post.
+	* User can Update a Previous Blog Post.
-	d.
-User can Delete a Blog Post.
+	* User can Delete a Blog Post.
 2. Update Styling
 3. See If I can Implement Comments.